-In Moldova in partnership with MilleniuM Training and Development Institute, we conducted a Training-of-Trainers on Simulation Games.
 In the beginning of the training the participants experienced two different types of simulation games.
 In the end of the training the participants created their own simulation games, and were enabled to conduct them with their own target groups on topics they chose for themselves if they work on international or local youth projects.
 The training course was based on a non-formal and a trainee centered approach putting the needs and abilities of the participants into the center of the training.

 The Training-of-Trainers focused on 24 youth workers learnt how to design and how to implement simulation games.